lagotto/lagotto/docs/api.md

 * Cited: crossref (scopus at PLOS)

 ## Date and Time Format
-All dates and times are in ISO 8601, e.g. ``2003-10-13T07:00:00Z``. `date_parts` uses the Citeproc convention to allow incomplete dates (e.g. year only):
+All dates and times are in ISO 8601, e.g. ``2003-10-13T07:00:00Z``. `date-parts` uses the Citeproc convention to allow incomplete dates (e.g. year only):

 ```json
 "date-parts": [